shopware/docs/concepts/framework/system-check.md

 # System Checks

-System checks are a way to ensure that your Shopware installation is operating normally where each check verifies a specific aspect functionality.
+System checks are a way to ensure that your Shopware installation is operating normally, where each check verifies a specific aspect of functionality.
 If a check fails, it can be an indicator that something is wrong with your system.

 ## Concepts